-FTS is very import component in Pivotal Greenplum (GPDB).
+FTS is a very important component in Pivotal Greenplum (GPDB).

-The following topics will covered in this article:
+The following topics will be covered in this article:

 - What is FTS